Wirtz and Musiala make Germany compulsory viewing – DW – 11/16/2024

 A year to remember

-For now though, football inevitably continues, as will the hype around this Germany team.
-With qualification for the quarterfinals of the Nations League already secured, the win against Bosnia confirmed their top spot and makes their final game of the year nothing more than a formality.
-The possiblity of being selected to host a final four match moves into Nagelsmann's focus.
+For now, though, football inevitably continues, as will the hype around this Germany team.
+With qualification for the quarterfinals of the Nations League already secured, the win against Bosnia confirmed their top spot and makes their final game of the year a mere formality.
+The possibility of being selected to host a final four match moves into Nagelsmann's focus.

 As the end of 2024 approaches, much remains unclear about the next few months for Germany.
 The same is not true of the country's football team.
 Julian Nagelsmann's side is delivering when it comes to consistency and efficiency.
 And, with Wirtz and Musiala in their current form, Germany remain incredibly appealing whatever the fixture, whatever the time of year.